material-components/material-components-web/README.md

 Material Components for the web is the successor to [Material Design Lite](https://getmdl.io/).
 In addition to implementing the [Material Design guidelines](https://material.io/design), it provides more flexible theming customization, not only in terms of color, but also typography, shape, states, and more.
 It is also specifically [architected](docs/code/architecture.md) for adaptability to various [major web frameworks](docs/framework-wrappers.md).

-> NOTE: Material Components Web follows semver and is still in version 0.x, which means it is regularly subject to
+> NOTE: Material Components Web tends to release breaking changes on a monthly basis, but follows
+> [semver](https://semver.org/) so you can control when you incorporate them.
-> breaking changes.
-We typically follow a 2-week release schedule which includes one minor release per month with
+> We typically follow a 2-week release schedule which includes one major release per month with breaking changes,
-> breaking changes, and intermediate patch releases with bug fixes.
+> and intermediate patch releases with bug fixes.

 ## Important links